jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![scafell-from-scafell-pike_av1f](scafell-from-scafell-pike_av1f.jpg "Scafell seen from Scafell Pike")

-> to those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains
+> "To those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
-> <div style="text-align: right">A. Wainwright &nbsp;&nbsp;&nbsp;</div>
+> <div style="text-align: right">A. Wainwright &nbsp;</div>